Yeonghun1675/ChemDX_agentic_AI/README.md

 ## Overview

-ChemDX Agentic AI is a modular, agent-based artificial intelligence framework developed for the KRICT ChemDX Hackathon 2025, designed to support data-driven materials research.
-The project demonstrates how multiple specialized agents, each connected to verious ChemDX databases (MatDX EF, LitDX_TE, and Phosphor DB) and tools, can be orchestrated to answer complex materials science questions that span materials discovery, structure generation, electronic structure preparation, trend analysis, and visualization.
+ChemDX Agentic AI is a modular, agent-based artificial intelligence framework developed for the KRICT ChemDX Hackathon 2025 to support data-driven materials research.
+The project demonstrates how diverse materials science problems can be addressed within a unified workflow by orchestrating multiple specialized agents connected to domain-specific databases and analytical tools.
+Rather than relying on a single monolithic model, the system decomposes complex queries into structured subtasks, enabling flexible integration of materials databases, trend analysis, visualization, and first-principles simulation preparation.

-Rather than relying on a single monolithic model, ChemDX Agentic AI decomposes materials-related queries into structured subtasks handled by dedicated agents.
-This agentic design enables seamless integration of experimental databases, computational materials data, visualization tools, and first-principles inputs, allowing the system to flexibly address heterogeneous materials science problems within a unified workflow.

 ## Key Methods and Approaches
-ChemDX Agentic AI is built on prompt engineering to control agent behavior without modifying model weights.
-Each Sub-Agent is initialized with a structured system prompt that defines its role and context, while the user prompt specifies the overall goal and task.
-A shared working memory is used to accumulate intermediate results, allowing subsequent agents to reuse prior information and perform tasks more efficiently.

-The framework adopts a multi-agent architecture in which a Main Agent decomposes the task and assigns subtasks to ChemDX-specific Sub-Agents and tools, including database retrieval, structure generation, trend analysis, visualization, and DFT input generation.
-Sub-Agent outputs are integrated by the Main Agent to produce the final response, enabling flexible and coherent problem solving across diverse materials science workflows.
+The framework is built on prompt engineering and a multi-agent architecture with shared working memory.
+Each Sub-Agent is initialized with a structured system prompt that defines its role and context, while a Main Agent coordinates task decomposition and execution.
+Intermediate outputs are stored in working memory and reused across agents, improving efficiency and coherence in multi-step reasoning.
+ChemDX Agentic AI incorporates a range of materials-specific Sub-Agents and tools, including database retrieval, structure generation, trend analysis, data visualization, and DFT input generation, allowing the system to adapt dynamically to different problem settings.

 ## Key Results and Contributions

-During the Hackathon, ChemDX Agentic AI demonstrated its effectiveness by successfully addressing three conceptually distinct materials science problems using a unified agentic workflow.
-Despite differences in data type, target properties, and analytical depth, all problems were solved by dynamically orchestrating multiple specialized agents and external tools within a single framework, highlighting the flexibility and generality of the proposed approach.
+During the Hackathon, ChemDX Agentic AI successfully solved three conceptually distinct materials science problems using the same agentic workflow.
+Despite differences in target properties and data sources, all tasks were addressed through coordinated sub-agent collaboration and tool invocation.
+This work highlights the effectiveness of agent-based task decomposition for materials research and provides an extensible blueprint for integrating materials databases, analytical reasoning, and computational workflows within a single AI-driven framework.

-Across these tasks, the system combined database-driven materials retrieval, quantitative comparison, trend analysis, visualization, and structure generation without manual intervention.
-Sub-agents were selectively activated depending on the problem context, allowing the framework to adaptively integrate phosphor databases, thermoelectric literature data, plotting tools, and DFT input generation pipelines.
-This demonstrated that heterogeneous materials research questions can be handled coherently through agent-level task decomposition rather than task-specific pipelines.

-Overall, the results illustrate that ChemDX Agentic AI provides a practical and extensible solution for solving diverse materials science problems through coordinated sub-agent collaboration.
-The project highlights how agent-based AI systems can unify materials databases, analytical tools, and computational workflows, offering a scalable foundation for AI-assisted materials discovery and evaluation.